-Singer and digital entrepreneur Peter Hollens reveals how to build an online following and why signing a record deal was his biggest mistake.
+Singer and digital branding expert Peter Hollens reveals how to build an online following and why signing a record deal was his biggest mistake.

 Peter Hollens is a classically trained singer who has used his digital nous to build an almighty music empire.

 Back in 2011 Hollens, who studied voice at the University of Oregon, started recording a cappella versions of hit songs and sharing them online.

 He quickly recognised the digital world offered him an opportunity to turn his two loves – music and computers – into a successful business.